Skip to content

 Search and Chat with Indexed Data

-Once your ADO Wiki data is indexed, you can use the toolkit to search and interact with your documentation in multiple ways:
+Once your ADO Wiki data is indexed, you can search and interact with your documentation using the Run tab or by adding the toolkit to conversations and agents.

 Using Toolkit in Conversations and Agents